supatsara-wat/DepSafe/README.md

 # Unsafe PR Detector

-This Github action will detect updates in package.json and `require()` in .js files in a pull request.
+This Github action can detect `updates in package.json` and `require() in .js files` in a pull request that are identified as unsafe dependency updates in "Lessons from the Long Tail: Analysing Unsafe Dependency Updates across Software Ecosystems" [1] paper.

 In order to use this action:
 1. Create a folder `.github/workflows`